From BR Bullpen

 Bobby "Braggo" Roth played eight seasons in the majors, posting a respectable OPS+ of 123.
 Although a good hitter, many teams traded him or released him, and were glad to be rid of him.

 Braggo was the much-younger brother of Frank Roth, who played in the majors between 1903-10.
-Oddly, while Frank was born in Chicago, IL and died in Burlington, WI, Braggo was born in Burlington, WI and died in Chicago, IL.
+While older sources have Braggo listed as being born in Burlington, WI (where his brother died), more recent information places his birth in Chicago, IL, same as Frank.

 Braggo began his minor league career with Green Bay in Wisconsin at age 17 in 1910, in the year when his older brother played his last major league season.
-Braggo was a minor-league third baseman for the first four years before converting to the outfield.
+Braggo was a minor league third baseman for his first four years before converting to the outfield.

-In 1913-14 he played for Kansas City, and in 1915 he showed enough power that the 1914 White Sox gave him a shot on September 1, 1914.
+In 1913 and 1914 he played for Kansas City.
+He made his major league debut with the Chicago White Sox on September 1, 1914.
 He impressed enough that he played 34 games for them in the rest of the season, putting up very strong numbers of .294/.355/.444 in that dead-ball season.

 Although he was traded twice within the American League in 1919, he continued to hit over .280 for the season, and although traded twice more in 1920 and 1921, he hit .291 in 1920 and .283 in 1921, his last major league season.
-With the 1921 Yankees, he joined his brother Frank, who was the team's pitching coach.
+With the New York Yankees in 1921, he joined his brother Frank, who was the team's pitching coach.

 Braggo struck out a lot, leading the 1917 American League and finishing among the leaders four other times.
 However, he also drew decent numbers of walks for the times, with a lifetime .367 OBP.
 He was several times among the stolen base leaders, finishing as high as second in the league in 1918.
 He led the league in hit-by-pitch in 1918 and was two other times among the leaders.